-2017 marks Nokia's renaissance year.
-After stunning us in February by announcing it was revamping the Nokia 3310 and then releasing a further three mobiles, it's ending the year by releasing its first high-powered smartphone in three years - the Nokia 8.
+2017 marked Nokia's renaissance year.
+After stunning us by announcing it was revamping the Nokia 3310 and then releasing a further three mobiles, it ended the year by releasing its first high-powered smartphone in three years - the Nokia 8.

-And although it's never going to challenge the expected might of the iPhone 8, it is likely to have the kind of price tag that will appeal to people who don't want to wait until Black Friday to get a bargain mobile phone.
+A year on and although it's never going to challenge the power of Samsung and Apples newer devices, it does have the kind of price tag that will appeal to people who want to get a bargain mobile phone.
 Especially excellent value, considering the stunning design, premium screen and chipset, and new 'Bothie' camera mode.

 It's been a while, but Nokia is finally back with a serious phone.
 Of course we were all delighted to see the return of the Nokia 3310 through a nostalgic haze, but if Nokia was going to be regarded as a genuine threat to the likes of Samsung, Apple and LG again, it needed a handset of heft.

-The Nokia 8 looks to be exactly that.
+The Nokia 8 is exactly that.
 Not in its dimensions, mind you - weighing in it at 160g, it's a slim, sleek and sometimes shiny smartphone.
-We're referring more to the dazzling looking QHD 5.3-inch display, 4GB Ram and Snapdragon 835 chipset.
+We're referring more to the dazzling QHD 5.3-inch display, 4GB Ram and Snapdragon 835 chipset.
 All massive plus points in our eyes, even if the much touted 'Bothie' camera mode probably isn't.